sainigma/remote-slide-changer/README.md

  ### client

-At the client folder, create a .env file and add the following entry:
+Move to  **remote-slide-changer/client**, create a .env file and add the following entry:

     WSOCK=wss://your-address-here.com:1234

- Then build the frontend with:
+ Then build and move the frontend with:

     cd client
     npm install
     npm run build
-    mv /build /path-to-your-server/andfinalfolder
+    mv /build /path-to-your-server/finaldestination